Lab sections are to begin promptly, 5 minutes after

 an idea clustering exercise, and task forces assigned to meet deliverables

 for next week's lab.
-Files should be uploaded to the team wiki.
+Files should be uploaded to the team project management site.
 (Your team also has an

 Athena locker named 2.009_yourTeamColor that can be used to share files.